adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 }
 ```

-#### Setting the course status with completion and score in result
+#### Setting the course status with success and score in result
-__xAPI:__ agent 500-627-490 passed the course CS204 with a score of 0.85 and completion true
+__xAPI:__ agent 500-627-490 completed the course CS204 with a score of 0.85 and success true
 ``` javascript
 {
     "actor": {